open-component-model/mpas-public-demo/README.md

 This walkthrough deploys a full end-to-end pipeline demonstrating how OCM and Flux can be employed to deploy applications in air-gapped environments.

-The demo environment consists of Gitea, Tekton, Flux and the OCM controller.
+The demo environment consists of Gitea, Tekton, Flux and the MPAS controllers.
 Two Gitea organizations are created:
 - [software-provider](https://gitea.ocm.dev/software-provider)
 - [software-consumer](https://gitea.ocm.dev/software-consumer)

-The provider organization contains a repository which models the `podinfo` application.
+The provider organization contains a repository that models the `podinfo` application.
 When a new release is created a Tekton pipeline will be triggered that builds the component and pushes it to the [software provider's OCI registry](https://gitea.ocm.dev/software-provider/-/packages).

 ## Software Consumer